SE7ENSKY/jquery-owlbox/README.md

 jquery-owlbox
 =============

-Lightbox-like gallery for galleries, based on owlCarousel and Bootstrap 3 modals.
+Lightbox-like gallery, based on owlCarousel and Bootstrap 3 modals.
+Project state is incubating.